Designing Adaptive User Interfaces for mHealth Applications Targeting Chronic Disease: A User-Centered Approach: Threats to Validity

-\textbf{External validity.} For the interview and focus group study, we employed STGT's theoretical sampling technique, which is aimed at generating insights from \textit{representative samples rather than achieving generalisability} \cite{hargittai2019internet, hoda2021socio}.
-Therefore, the qualitative findings of our study cannot be generalised to broader populations, but offer valuable insights into how users perceive AUIs in mHealth applications for individuals with chronic diseases.
-Future research endeavours should seek to validate our findings with more diverse populations, particularly those with lower levels of digital literacy \cite{hargittai2019internet}.
-Secondly, the use of a high-fidelity design prototype in our user study may have inadvertently introduced \textit{discrepancies between the prototyped adaptations and the practical applications}.
+\textbf{Stage One.} For participant recruitment in the interview and focus group study, the Socio-Technical Grounded Theory (STGT) theoretical sampling technique was employed.
+This approach is iterative and supports interleaved data collection and analysis \cite{hargittai2019internet, hoda2021socio}.
+As a result, the qualitative findings of this study are not intended to be generalizable to larger populations.
+Instead, they provide in-depth insight into how individuals with chronic diseases perceive and interact with Adaptive User Interfaces (AUIs) in mHealth applications.
+Future research efforts should seek to validate our findings with more diverse populations, particularly those with lower levels of digital literacy \cite{hargittai2019internet}.
+Second, the use of a prototype in stage one may have inadvertently introduced \textit{discrepancies between the prototyped adaptations and the practical applications}.
 This prototype may not fully capture the intricacies of real-world interactions, such as the dynamic interaction between adaptations and other system functionalities or fail to account for users' nuanced allocation of time to specific adaptations \cite{bunt2004role,gajos2006exploring,gajos2008predictability}.
-These complexities are crucial to consider as they could influence users' perceptions and behaviours in ways that the prototype might not accurately reflect.
-Therefore, future research efforts should explore ways to bridge this gap between high-fidelity prototypes and real-world implementations to ensure that the findings are applicable and actionable in practical settings.
-Thirdly, we observed \textit{demographic differences in our study concerning nationality, age, and the clinic-based population}.
-Although we shared the survey on social media to obtain worldwide participation, we could not achieve it and found that the majority of the participants (49\%) were from Australia (Table \ref{tab:surveydemographics}).
-Hence, similar to the study \cite{robbins2017health}, our findings may not be generalisable to the global population of individuals with chronic diseases.
-Our survey sample exhibited a skew towards younger demographics compared to the participants involved in the interview and focus group studies.
-This demographic disparity is significant as patterns of usage and preference are likely to vary across different age groups, with older populations potentially exhibiting different behaviours and preferences.
-Additionally, it is important to acknowledge that our study surveyed a general population rather than specifically targeting individuals known to be in hospital or clinic-based settings.
-These individuals, who regularly engage with healthcare services, may exhibit different behaviours and usage patterns of mHealth applications compared to those of the general population with milder symptoms.
+These complexities are crucial to consider, as they could influence users' perceptions and behaviors in ways that the prototype might not accurately reflect.
+Third, we observed \textit{demographic differences in our user survey in stage one study with respect to nationality, age, and the clinic population}.
+Although we shared the survey on social media to obtain worldwide participation, we were unable to achieve it and found that the majority of the participants (49\%) were from Australia (Table \ref{tab:surveydemographics}).
+Hence, similar to the observations in \cite{robbins2017health}, the findings of this study may have limited generalizability beyond the specific group of participants.
+Our user survey sample exhibited a skew towards younger demographics.
+This demographic disparity is significant as usage and preference patterns are likely to vary between different age groups, and older populations can potentially exhibit different behaviors and preferences.
+Furthermore, it is important to acknowledge that our study surveyed a general population rather than individuals in hospital or clinic settings.
+These individuals, who regularly engage with healthcare services, may exhibit different behaviors and usage patterns of mHealth applications compared to those of the general population with milder symptoms.